arkency/event-bus/README.md

 ## Compatibility

-If you want to use this library on legacy browsers (IE <= 8 etc.), you need to provide polyfills for `Array.forEach` function.
+If you want to use this library on legacy browsers (IE <= 8 etc.), you need to provide polyfills for `Array.forEach` and `Array.filter` functions.
 Check out e.g.
  [es5-shim](https://github.com/es-shims/es5-shim) to read more.

 ## Contributing